-As a real estate investor, it’s important to understand what strategies are available to you.
+As a real estate investor, it’s important to understand what 1031 exchange investment strategies are available to you.
 It should come as no surprise that with capital gains taxes on the rise, the 1031 exchange is increasingly the preferred strategy for active real estate investors.

 Understanding what to expect and how to do a 1031 exchange when it’s time to sell your property can defer capital gains liability allowing you to acquire additional properties with funds that otherwise would have been paid to the IRS.
 What’s not to love?